pydap/pydap/docs/developer_data_model.rst

 The most fundamental data type is called ``BaseType``, and it represents a value or an array of values.
 Here an example of creating one of these objects:

-.. note:: Prior to Pydap 3.2 all date types the ``name`` argument was optional.
+.. note:: Prior to Pydap 3.2, the name argument was optional for all date types.
 Since Pydap 3.2, it is mandatory.

 .. doctest::

     >>> from pydap.model import *
     >>> import numpy as np
     >>> a = BaseType(
-    ...         'a',
+    ...         name='a',
     ...         data=np.array([1]),
     ...         attributes={'long_name': 'variable a'})